Multidisciplinary Nature of Environmental Studies

 Why Pursue Environmental Studies?

-The time-sensitive nature and relevance of the environmental changes have created a demand for individuals who possess the skill set needed to find solutions for this problem.
-A career in environmental studies can be extremely lucrative for those who are passionate about the environment and want to make a difference in the current state of society.
-There is immense scope in this field if you make the right choices and are able to find the right courses and universities for yourself.
+The time-sensitive nature and relevance of environmental changes have created a demand for individuals who possess the skill set needed to find solutions for this problem.
+A career in environmental management can be extremely lucrative for those who are passionate about the environment and want to make a difference in the current state of society.
+There is immense scope in this field if you make the right choices and can find the right courses and universities for yourself.

 Explore a Career in Forestry!

 Encompassing the elements of Physics, Chemistry, Medical Science, Agriculture, Geography, and Biology, Environmental Studies is a vast field of study.
-Not only restricted to environmental conservation and management of resources, but it also lays emphasis on understanding:
+Not only restricted to environmental conservation and management of resources, but it also emphasizes understanding:

 • Types of pollution and their harmful effects on living organisms